MhdMohammadi/Rohban-Lab/README.md

 # Rohban-Lab
-Adverserial Learning using Cornersearch Attack with L0 norm.
+Adversarial Learning using Cornersearch Attack with L0 norm.